knmarvel/hierarchical-data-and-you/READMD.md

 https://github.com/<github_username>/hierarchical_data

-Rubric
-A rubric short of a full load
-A rubric short of a full load
-Criteria 	Ratings 	Pts
-This criterion is linked to a Learning Outcome DB is committed with repo

-2.0 pts
-Full Marks

-0.0 pts
-No Marks

-2.0 pts
-This criterion is linked to a Learning Outcome README included in repo that explains the project and anything needed to run it.
+README included in repo that explains the project and anything needed to run it.

-2.0 pts
-Full Marks

-0.0 pts
-No Marks

-2.0 pts
-This criterion is linked to a Learning Outcome uses django-mptt to create one model: a file object that can be a folder or a "file"
+CHECK - uses django-mptt to create one model: a file object that can be a folder or a "file"

-4.0 pts
-Full Marks

-0.0 pts
-No Marks

-4.0 pts
-This criterion is linked to a Learning Outcome Uses django-mptt draggable admin to make modifications easy in the admin panel
+CHECK - Uses django-mptt draggable admin to make modifications easy in the admin panel

-2.0 pts
-Full Marks

-0.0 pts
-No Marks

-2.0 pts
-This criterion is linked to a Learning Outcome Displays the built tree on the homepage
+Displays the built tree on the homepage

-3.0 pts
-Full Marks

-0.0 pts
-No Marks

-3.0 pts
-This criterion is linked to a Learning Outcome 3 BONUS POINTS: Add forms to create folders / "files" without using the admin panel.
+3 BONUS POINTS: Add forms to create folders / "files" without using the admin panel.

-0.0 pts
-Full Marks

-0.0 pts
-No Marks

-0.0 pts
-This criterion is linked to a Learning Outcome 5 BONUS POINTS: Add a basic authentication system where each user has their own tree.
+5 BONUS POINTS: Add a basic authentication system where each user has their own tree.
 Login / logout pages / endpoints included.

-0.0 pts
-Full Marks

-0.0 pts
-No Marks

-0.0 pts
-This criterion is linked to a Learning Outcome Repo contains pyproject.toml that includes all necessary dependencies to run application
+CHECK - Repo contains pyproject.toml that includes all necessary dependencies to run application

-2.0 pts
-Full Marks

-0.0 pts
-No Marks

-2.0 pts